Omdeep-Tyagi/To-Do-App/README.md

 # TO DO APP

-This is my project 2 of Apna College.
+This is my first project.